cocoon2wong/Project-Jocker/docs/Vertical/README.md

   Controls number of points (representative time steps) input to the beta model.
 It only works when training the beta model only.
   The default value is `1`.
 <!-- DO NOT CHANGE THIS LINE -->

+## Thanks

+Codes of the Transformers used in this model comes from https://www.tensorflow.org/tutorials/text/transformer.